Zygo/bees/README.md

 * --loadavg-target (-g) LOADAVG
   * Specify load average target for dynamic worker threads.
-    Threads will be started or stopped subject to the upper limit imposed by thread-factor and thread-count until the load average is within +/- 0.5 of LOADAVG.
+    Threads will be started or stopped subject to the upper limit imposed by thread-factor, thread-min and thread-count until the load average is within +/- 0.5 of LOADAVG.
+* --thread-min (-G) COUNT
+  * Specify minimum number of worker threads for scanning.
+    Ignored unless -g option is used to specify a target load.

 * --scan-mode (-m) MODE
   * Specify extent scanning algorithm.
 Default mode is 0.